-Designed with greens lovers in mind, this is a weekly share of organic, super fresh salad ingredients for the duration of the winter growing season.
-Besides the usual favorites like gem lettuce and spring mix, we will also grow you things like parsley, dill, radicchio, cucumbers, purslane, sprouting broccoli & the best cherry tomatoes.
+Designed with greens lovers in mind, this is a weekly subscription for soil-grown, super fresh salad ingredients for the duration of the winter growing season (Nov - April).
+Each week during the season you will pickup your salad share box.
+We will also grow you things like herbs root veggies, radicchio, cucumbers, edible flowers, sprouting cauliflower & the best cherry tomatoes.
 We also source some fruit from other farms to keep it juicy.
 Its gonna be fun!
 Every week, let your salad bowl be your canvas, and a portal to the farm!

 Heres an example of a weekly share:

-1. half pound bag of mixed salad greens (lettuce mix, arugula & spring mix) 2. more fresh greens! like heads of gem lettuce, radicchio & kale and occasionally adventurous mixes of culinary shoots & micro-greens 3. bunch of salad roots like radishes & turnips 4. portion of salad friendly hard veggies, like cucumbers, cherry tomatoes & sprouting cauliflower 5.
-2 bunches of herbaceous greens, like cutting celery, parsley, mint & more
+1. half pound bag of mixed salad greens (lettuce mix, arugula & spring mix) 2. more fresh greens! like heads of gem lettuce, radicchio & kale and occasionally adventurous mixes of culinary shoots & micro-greens 3. bunch of salad roots like radishes, carrots, & turnips 4. portion of salad friendly hard veggies, like cucumbers, cherry tomatoes or sprouting cauliflower 5.
+2 bunches of herbaceous greens, like cilantro, parsley, mint & more

 A little more about CSA.... it stands for “community supported agriculture” and it's a way that farms have been selling their produce direct to their customers (no middle man) since 1986.
 The CSA model creates a valuable connection between the community and the farm.
 By paying upfront for produce, the community provides the farm with operating capital at the beginning of the season, when they need it most, as well as the peace of mind that produce is sold.
 The CSA provides the customer with a guaranteed amount of farm fresh veggies and most importantly, an intimate relationship with their farm and farmers.